 As part of the planning process, architects and developers often require a pre-development survey of trees on the site, more commonly known as a BS5837 survey.

-AVA’s professional tree consultants use the latest technology to accurately capture data on site, and to provide you with easily-digested information that will enable the safe and systematic management of your trees – before, during and post development.
+AVA’s professional tree consultants use up-to-date mobile technology to capture data on site, and to provide you with easily-digested information that will enable the safe and systematic management of your trees – before, during and post development.

 It is advised that a BS5837 survey is carried out prior to any development design, as the presence of trees on a site can cause constraints for the design.
 Find out more on the British Standards website.

 RIBA recommends that the BS5837 report should be submitted as part of Stage 1 of your Plan of Work.